-Course Title Credits

-Required Courses 12
+Required Courses

+EC 112 Principles of Macroeconomics 3

-EC 224 Intermediate Price Theory 3
+EC 224 Intermediate Microeconomics 3

 EC 225 Intermediate Macroeconomics 3

-Two courses in economics (designated as EC) for which prerequisites have been met.
-6
+Two courses in economics (designated as EC) for which 6

+prerequisites have been met.

-- Some major/minor combinations are prohibited.
-See the major/minor exclusions list (p.
-10) for more information. - Courses taken to fulfill a minor can be applied as a business-related elective, arts and sciences electives, unrestricted electives, the humanities/social science elective or the mathematics/natural sciences elective - The electives guide (p.
-9) defines all classes as either arts and sciences or business.
-Students are strongly encouraged to maintain an awareness of where courses taken for a minor apply to their degree requirements. - Courses fulfilling General Education requirements (except the humanities/social science elective and the math/natural science elective) may not be applied to a minor. - Courses used to fulfill the modern language requirement for BA students cannot be applied to a minor. - Courses fulfilling Business Core requirements may not be applied to a minor (except for the Business Studies Minor). - A course taken under the Pass/Fail/D policy may be applied to the minor. - Major courses (including courses applied to the Liberal Studies Major or Business Studies Major) may not be applied to a minor. - Students may apply only one course not taken at Bentley (from sources such as transfer, IB, AP, course away, non-Bentley study abroad program, etc.) to the minor. - Students may only complete a maximum of two minors.
-A course may only apply to one minor. - Students must achieve a minimum cumulative GPA of 2.0 in the minor. - A minor may not be declared after a student has been awarded their bachelor's degree.
+- Some major/minor/major combinations are prohibited.
+See the major/minor/major exclusions list (p.
+11) for more information. - Courses taken to fulfill a minor can be applied as arts and sciences electives, unrestricted electives or Context and Perspectives courses.
+Courses fulfilling Business Dynamics or Business Environment requirements can only apply to the Business Administration minor. - Courses fulfilling Foundations for Success requirements may not be applied to a minor. - The electives guide (p.
+11) defines all classes designated as Arts and Sciences and Business.
+A business course can apply to an unrestricted elective requirement but cannot serve as an arts and science elective.
+Students are strongly encouraged to maintain an awareness of where courses taken for a minor apply to their degree requirements. - Courses used to fulfill the modern language requirement for BA students cannot be applied to a minor. - A course taken under the Pass/Fail/D policy may be applied to the minor - Major courses (including courses applied to the Business Administration major) may not be applied to a minor. - Students may apply only one course not taken at Bentley (from sources such as transfer, IB, AP, course away, non-Bentley study abroad program, etc.) to the minor. - Students may only complete a maximum of two minors including the required Business Administration minor. - · A single course may only apply to one minor.

+- To be awarded a minor, students must achieve a minimum cumulative GPA of 2.0 in the minor.
+See the exception for the Business Administration Minor below. - A minor may not be declared after a student has been awarded their bachelor's degree. - Please note: some courses have prerequisites that must be completed before beginning the minor and some minor requirements/ electives have prerequisites that must be completed.